S2-group/msr-2021-green-practices-replication-package/dataset_building/README.md

 All the data required for Phase 2 will be in the <i>output_data/energy-datapoints.csv</i> file.
 Now, proceed to the [data analysis](../data_analysis/).

-## Phase3: Searching for False Negatives
+## Phase 3: Searching for False Negatives

 ...